xM4ddy/Katwm/README.md

 Summary
 -------

-catwm is a very simple and lightweight tiling window manager.
+Katwm is a very simple and lightweight tiling window manager.
 I will try to stay under 1000 SLOC.

 Status